Hecate2/Ignareo-ISML-auto-voter/README.md

 Thanks to all the ***Chthollists*** who love Chtholly and SukaSuka.

 本程序很多方面为了便于部署、计算，降低硬件门槛，而牺牲了极限性能。谨代表珂朵莉和威廉练剑所发挥的最低水平！

 # Tips!
+What if ISML responds very slowly?
+First, please allow me to ascribe the reason dogmatically to spammers using pristine selenium wildly.
+By running a miniature version of stress test involving a mixture of selenium, multi-thread spamming programs and IGN, I would like to give the following suggenstion:
+> **STOP USING IGN** when ISML is really slow.
+If you persist reloading IGN with ammunition very quickly, it can be extremely difficult for everyone (both humans and programs) to submit vote.
+I mwan **Neither bots nor humans can submit**!
+And ISML would receive very little votes for hours, until someone quit.
+**But why?**
+Well, selenium and multi-thread web spiders has a ***limited*** number of "**workers**" (the word may refer to either processes or threads), but the number of workers of IGN is ***almost unlimited***.
+When the billions of requests launched by voting programs are not responded, the requests are certainly kept in the program, waiting.
+Exerting pressure on a server with limited "workers" can hardly lead to a Denial of Service, because they do not start new spamming attempts when all the workers have to wait.
+So most of the workers can receive their responses sooner or later.
+But IGN doesn't care about slow responses and keep raising more attempts.
+With the passage of time (perhaps within only a few minutes in actual battles), it is likely that IGN would own the absolute major portion of unresponded requests, which will be far more than what ISML can handle.
+The increase of unresponded requests, however, gives even more positive feedback to generating unhandled spamming attempts, since IGN does not care about the unresponded ones!
+Only the timeout and the failure of proxies can stop IGN from holding more requests.
+> And do not assume yourself as the undisputed winner when you take up all the hardware resources of ISML with your ancient spamming programs.
+You can't exclude IGN at all, but you rile everyone.

+# Tips!
 Important for the most wealthy voters!
 0. Spamming **TOO MANY** votes is usually meaningless, except for burning your own $dollars, making difficulties for ISML operaters, and delaying the following matches.